Code-Institute-Submissions/sypw/README.md

 My main assumption is to make it as simple as it's possible, in order to work.

+# UX

+I want this app to be ineractive, intuitive, responsive and user-friendly.

 # Credit

-While making this project I was ralying on the ButiqueAdo app, that was Django project of the Code Institute, that I accomplished few weeks ago.
+While making this project I was inspired by the ButiqueAdo app, which is Django project of the Code Institute, that I accomplished few weeks ago.

 All the pictures used on this side, unless stated otherwise, come from www.unsplash.com, which is a great source of free-to-use photos.